• Skip to primary navigation

 When trying to decide what to make for lunch, this big bunch of spinach was all I saw that needed to be used right away and nothing like a simple dal palak (like this north Indian flavored dal palak I had made a while back).
 Today, it was going the south Indian way!

 My choice today is palak/spinach leaves; you can use any kind of greens you have.
-I have even used salad greens sometimes.
+I have even used salad greens like kale, romaine lettuce etc. sometimes too.

 This is one of those super duper easy "dump and cook" dishes I love to make!